Panthera-Framework/panthera/lib/Components/Orm/README.md

 - @orm timestampOnUpdate
 - Deployment task for creating empty entities

+### @orm tag values:
+- "leftJoin", "outerJoin", "innerJoin", "leftOuterJoin" or "rightJoin"
+- timestampOnCreate (when field is null then current timestamp is inserted)
+- timestampOnUpdate (timestamp is inserted on every object save)

 ## Preparing class

 To link a database row into code we need to know what's the table name and it's id (primary index) column.